CFEL-CMI/cminject/README.md

 # CMInject: A framework for particle injection trajectory simulations

-CMInject is a Python 3 framework that can be used to define and run particle trajectory simulations for sample injection.
-It can run 1D, 2D and 3D simulations based on the ODE describing Newton's equation of motion, given that all parts in a simulation setup allow this dimensionality.
+CMInject is a Python framework that can be used to define and run particle trajectory simulations for sample injection.
+It can run 1D, 2D, and 3D simulations based on the ODE describing Newton's equation of motion, given that all parts in a simulation setup allow this dimensionality.

 It is meant to be used by different groups of people and match different needs, and so it is meant to be both:

 - a library that provides a generic way to define and run whole simulation setups, and
-- a collection of such setups (coming soon).
+- a collection of standard setups for immediate use.

 The minimum required Python version to use it is 3.6.

+CMInject is free software, see the [licensing conditions](LICENSE.md) for details.

 ## Installation